gabriel-garcez/Behat/README.md

 # Behat

-This is a BDD project in PHP using Behat and Guzzle.
+This is a BDD project in PHP using Behat and Guzzle and Gherkin.

 # Requirements: